open-webrtc-toolkit/owt-server/doc/servermd/RESTAPI.md

      * 1, If "auto" is specified, then the actual container type will be automatically determined by following the below rules.
      *     1) if audio codec is "aac" (which requires "lib-fdk-aac") and video is disabled or video codec is either "h264" or "h265", then "mp4" container type will be applied.
      *     2) otherwise, 'mkv' will be applied.
-     * 2, If "mp4" can be specified only if audio codec is "aac" and video codec is either "h264" or "h265" if video is enabled.
+     * 2, If "mp4" can be specified only if: 1) audio codec is "aac" or audio is disabled, and 2) video codec is either "h264" or "h265" or video is disabled.
      * 3, "mkv" can always be specified and for all supported audio and video codecs.
      */
     ContainerType={ "auto" | "mkv" | "mp4" }